revolution-robotics/mount.image/README.md

 partition is used instead.

-To unmount an image mounted with `mount.image`, use the command `umount.image` with argument of either the image or one of the partition mount points.
+To unmount an image mounted with `mount.image`, use the command `umount.image` with the same argument as used with `mount.image`.
+Alternatively, one of the mount points can be given as an argument.

 ## Synopsis